m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 A good metric to estimate the contention is to track the number of failed `test_and_set` operations.
 The more these operations fail, the more likely it is that there is a higher degree of contention.

 If we delay after each lock reference, however, our delay grows not only as a function of contention but also as a function of the the length of the critical section.
-If a thread is executing a large critical section, all spinning threads will be increasing their delays even though the contention in the system hasn’t actually increased.
+If a thread is executing a large critical section, all spinning threads will be increasing their delays even though the contention in the system hasn't actually increased.

 ## Queueing Lock
 The reason for introducing a delay is to guard against the case where every thread tries to acquire a lock once it is freed.